12 Oct Spooky Halloween Social Media posts To Die For

-From trick-treating to pumpkins to even costumes, Halloween marketing is a vast industry.
+From trick-treating to pumpkins to even social media halloween costumes, Halloween marketing is a vast industry.

 But, Halloween is so much more than that; it is actually a custom holiday that allows people to express themselves, be inventive, and festively celebrate.

-So, to help you begin your holiday marketing power, let’s take a look at Halloween marketing and Halloween social media ideas you can practice kickstarting your business’s holiday season fad!
+So, to help you begin your holiday marketing power, let’s take a look at Halloween marketing and halloween advertisements you can practice kickstarting your business’s holiday season fad!

 To support your company get ready for this holiday, here’s a glimpse at Halloween by the numbers:

 - Total projected spending is estimated to reach $9.1 billion, up from last year’s $8.4 billion.

 - Social media halloween costumes will deliver up the largest share of the investment, coming in at roughly $3.4 billion.